What does Chapter 11 bankruptcy mean for shareholders?

 If you are a company with shareholders and you are considering Chapter 11, you need a law firm that understands how important it is to protect your shareholders and investors.
 After all, a critical part of your business succeeding after the reorganization is having investors back your company.
 If you do not create a restructuring plan you can follow, your investors may become weary and sell their shares, even at a discount, to avoid falling into a Chapter 7 trap.

 To get started on your bankruptcy plan, contact our firm for an initial consultation.
 We will help you decide whether Chapter 11 works best for your business’s future.
-Contact us now at 509-586-7797 or request more information online.
+Contact us to schedule a no-obligation consultation.